guichuren/Scripts/README.md

-# Tiny-scripts-VASP
+# Introduction
-Some useful scripts for VASP, e.g. moving the ions according to the soft mode
+Some useful scripts for calculations, e.g. moving the ions according to the soft mode